fpun/chraas/README.md

 # CHRome As A Service

 **Chraas:** an Express server running headless Chrome as a service.
-1. Supports setting of **custom headers, cookies and proxies** through a JSON API.
+1. Supports setting of **custom headers, cookies and proxies** through a simple JSON API.
-2. Returns cookies set by the target server as Set-Cookie headers
+2. Returns cookies set by the target with Set-Cookie headers.
-3. Implements **stealth tactics** provided by the great [berstend/puppeteer-extra](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth)
+3. Implements **stealth tactics** by the excellent [berstend/puppeteer-extra](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) module to avoid bot detection.

 ## Usage

-Can be used as a gateway server for scraping websites where javascript needs to be rendered or where resources are blocked if javascript capabilities are not available (bot detection, browser fingerprinting)
+To be used as a gateway server for rendering websites that require javascript execution or are protected by a firewall that tests javascript execution (bot detection, browser fingerprinting etc.)

 ## Install